leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

 Types classify programs based on the values that they can compute.
 Types serve a number of roles in a program:

  1. They allow the computer to make decisions about the in-memory representation of a value.

  2. They allow programmers to communicate their intent to others, serving as a lightweight specification for the inputs and outputs of a function that the compiler can ensure the program adheres to.

  3. They prevent various potential mistakes, such as adding a number to a string, and thus reduce the number of tests that are necessary for a program.

+ 4. They help the Lean compiler automate the production of auxiliary code that can save boilerplate.

 Every program in Lean must have a type.
 In particular, every expression must have a type before it can be evaluated.
 In the